lcharlois-neotys/docker-selenium/misc/misc.md

 https://github.com/rogaha/docker-desktop/blob/master/Dockerfile#L38

 ### Using free available ports and tunneling to emulate localhost testing
-Let's say you need to expose 4 ports (3000, 2525, 4545, 4546) from your laptop but test on the remote docker selenium.
+Let's say you need to expose 4 ports (3000, 2525, 4545, 4546) from your laptop but test on the remote docker Selenium.
 Enter tunneling.

 ```sh